codeskyblue/fswatch/README.md

 # github.com/codeskyblue/fswatch
 ./fswatch.go:281: main redeclared in this block
-	previous declaration at ./config.go:354 ./utils.go:18: CYELLOW redeclared in this block
-	previous declaration at ./config.go:53
-./utils.go:19: CGREEN redeclared in this block
-	previous declaration at ./config.go:54
-./utils.go:20: CPURPLE redeclared in this block
-	previous declaration at ./config.go:55
-./utils.go:23: CPrintf redeclared in this block
-	previous declaration at ./config.go:58 fswatch >>> program exited: exit status 2 fswatch >>> finish in 145.499911ms
+	previous declaration at ./config.go:354 fswatch >>> program exited: exit status 2 fswatch >>> finish in 145.499911ms
 ```